Salem Camp Meeting

 Many people remember the sawdust floor of the tabernacle.
 The sawdust had to be changed out each year, and was becoming quite an expense due to the diminishing availability of sawdust.
 In 2011 members of the camp meeting association contributed money to pay for a concrete floor.

 Most of the history on this page is from Shirley Gregory's book, "Salem United Methodist and Camp Meeting 1836-2000."
 Shirley also put together a pictorial book in 2008.
-She still attends camp meeting each year, and her daughter, Laura Cross, leads the Salem UMC Praise Team and serves as president of the Camp Meeting Association and board of directors.
+She still attends camp meeting each year, and her daughter, Laura Cross, leads the Salem UMC Praise Team and has served as president of the Camp Meeting Association and board of directors.
 Other books about the Salem Camp Meeting include;

 In 2011 Rex Nelson wrote;